Thesis and report writing

-This course is relevant to research students at any stage.
-It focuses on methods of managing and controlling the process and meeting deadlines, as well as principles and practice in high-quality scholarly writing.
+This course covers methods of managing and controlling the process of thesis and report writing, as well as meeting deadlines.
+It also discusses the principles and practice of high-quality scholarly writing.
+It includes:

 - The production of reports, papers and theses from a time and project management point of view